 I had to begin my journey somewhere, right?
 So I went to one of those weight loss surgery seminars!
 I sat there, listening to my options.
 I looked around and that was it.
 That was the dose of reality I needed!I left the seminar and decided that there was no way I was going to have a surgery that would force me to chew my food until it was liquid before I swallowed it.
 So in August, I signed up at a local gym and began to work out.
 I realized that its not about being on a diet.
 Its not about a quick fix surgery, its not about someone else holding me accountable.
 This was about me.
 I did this to myself, I was the only one who could fix it.
-It took years to get me to the ooompa loompa body, it was going to take just as long to get rid of it.
+It took years to get me to the morbidly obese body, it was going to take just as long to get rid of it.
 For years, I used every excuse that I'm sure some of you have used.

 - "I don't have time to work-out"